robertthiesmeier/cross_site_imputation/README.md

 ```

-☑️ We now used the cross-site imputation approach allowing for heterogenity in the imputation model.
+☑️ We now used the cross-site imputation approach allowing for heterogeneity in the imputation model.

 ## Wrap-up :white_check_mark:
 All five approaches can be implemented without the need for any real data and you can test the package `mi impute from`.
 In addition, we showed how to incorporate empirical heterogenity between the sites into the final imputation model by fitting a meta-regression model with random effects on the regression coefficients coming from multiple sites.
 This approach is explained in more detail in Resche-Rigon et al. (2018).